Carbohydrate vs. Sugar

 include starch found in potatoes or peas.

 Simple carbohydrates are fairly simple in structure and easily broken down.
-Table sugar, sugar in milk, and sugar in fruit are examples.
+Table sugar and sugar in fruit are examples.

 What about fiber?